JeanKarloSantana/TechnicalE.Web/README.md

 Language: C#
 Framework: .Net5

-In the email I send to the recruiter I included 2 file with the database script with the structure and another with the data.
+In the email I send to the recruiter I included 2 file with the database script with the structure and another with the data, I also uploaded those files in this project.

 The api has the two main endpoints: